Skip to main content

 The document Data source planning for Splunk Enterprise Security has detailed configuration information for add-ons and other data input components.

 The terms "Add-on" and "TA" are often used interchangeably.
+However, they are different.

-• An add-on (TA) is a type of app that provides specific capabilities to other apps, such as getting data in, mapping data, or providing saved searches and macros.
+• An add-on (TA) is a type of app that provides specific capabilities to apps, such as getting data in, mapping data, or providing saved searches and macros.
 An add-on is not typically run as a standalone app.
 Instead, an add-on is a reusable component that supports other apps across a number of different use cases.

 • An application (app) typically addresses several use cases.
 An app contains one or more views.
 An app can include various knowledge objects such as reports, lookups, scripted inputs, and modular inputs.
 An app sometimes depends on one or more add-ons for specific functionality.